-Winters in central New York make the perfect backdrop to every holiday celebration and Syracuse is no stranger to holiday festivities.
+Winters in central New York make the perfect backdrop to every holiday celebration, and Syracuse is no stranger to holiday festivities.
 The entire month of December is full of celebrations.
 Live music, light festivals, decorated mansions, gingerbread houses, and more — there’s something for everyone this holiday season.
-Check out this list of holiday festivals in Syracuse and enjoy the season with your family and friends.
+Check out our curated list of holiday festivals in Syracuse and enjoy the season with your family and friends.

 Christmas on the Farm

-During the day, enjoy activities for the whole family, visits from Santa, and holiday shopping from local crafters during Christmas at Abbott Farms.
-Adults can sample some of the farm-fresh wine and cider.
-After dark, $5 admission includes a wagon ride around the farm to see the holiday light displays.
+Enjoy different activities for the whole family every weekend through Christmas — breakfast with Santa, the candy cane hunt, Christmas ballet and holiday shopping from local crafters during Christmas at Abbott Farms.
+Adults can sample some of the farm-fresh wine and cider while the kids enjoy varying Christmas events every weekend!

 The Erie Canal Museum

 This year celebrates the 37th anniversary of the gingerbread gallery at the Erie Canal Museum.
 Each year the museum transforms into a festive 1800s canal town street scene with gingerbread creations on display in storefront windows.
 Entrance is $10 for adults, $7 for seniors, and $4 for children 3-17 (children 2 & under free).
 Be sure to explore the rest of the museum before or after your visit to the Gallery.

 Lights on the Lake